mattmakai/fullstackpython.com/source/content/pages/09-application-dependencies/0901-application-dependencies.markdown

 requirements.txt file.

-### requirementst.txt example with pegged dependencies
+### requirements.txt example with pegged dependencies
 Python projects' dependencies for a web application should be specified in the requirements.txt with
 [pegged dependencies](https://devcenter.heroku.com/articles/python-pip) like